State capacity

 State capacity is the ability of a government to accomplish policy goals, either generally or in reference to specific aims.
+More narrowly, state capacity often refers to the ability of a state to collect taxes, enforce ‘law and order’, provide services to the public.

 A state that lacks capacity is defined as a fragile state or, in a more extreme case, a failed state.
 Higher state capacity has been strongly linked to long-term economic development, as state capacity can establish law and order, private property rights, and external defense, as well as support development by establishing a competitive market, transportation infrastructure, and mass education.